Nick Madrigal Player Props: Cubs vs. Guardians

-The Chicago Cubs, including Nick Madrigal (.429 on-base percentage in past 10 games, 94 points above season-long percentage), take on starting pitcher Cal Quantrill and the Cleveland Guardians at Wrigley Field, Friday at 2:20 PM ET.
+Nick Madrigal and his .444 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Chicago Cubs against the Cleveland Guardians and Tanner Bibee on July 1 at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+He strung together two hits (going 2-for-4 with a home run and an RBI) in his last game against the Guardians.

 Nick Madrigal Game Info & Props vs. the Guardians